launchdarkly/dotnet-sdk-common/README.md

 ## Signing

 The published version of this assembly is digitally signed with Authenticode, and also strong-named.
-The public key file is in this repo at `LaunchDarkly.Common.pk` as well as here:
+The public key file is in this repo at `LaunchDarkly.CommonSdk.pk` as well as here:

 ```
 Public Key: